core

 Invoke your custom commands.

-This package is also accessible with window.__TAURIFY__.core
+This package is also accessible with window.__TAURIFY__.core.

 Classes